purarue/wca_userinfo/README.md

 git clone https://github.com/seanbreckenridge/wca_userinfo
 cd wca_userinfo
 cargo build --bins --release
+# or, to install globally
+cargo install --path .
 ```

 You can copy the `./target/release/wca_info` binary to anywhere you wish, that